DanielMazurkiewicz/jsfwk-html-to-js-transpiller/README.md

 ### <STYLE>

 Styles must have named selectors.
-Names of selectors becomes available to HTML elements as locak variables
+Names of selectors becomes available to HTML elements as local static variables

 Example:
 ```html